 - In PVS nomenclature, a rule is an atomic prover command and a strategy is a command that expands into one or more atomic steps.
 A defined rule is a command defined as a strategy but invoked as an atomic step.
 What we loosely call strategies in this package are defined rules when invoked in the normal manner.
 The "\$" forms are the nonatomic strategy forms, which can be used to improve diagnostic information by showing the expansion into core PVS rules.
-For instance, using cancel\$ instead of cancel spawns an expanded proof. - Many of the lemmas in prelude theory real\props are used by the arithmetic strategies.
-Additional lemmas are needed by Manip to implement certain operations.
-The PVS prelude-extension feature is the mechanism for integrating these new lemmas without requiring any action on the user's part.
-Extension theories and their lemmas are automatically visible within the prover.
+For instance, using cancel\$ instead of cancel spawns an expanded proof. - Many of the lemmas in prelude theory real_props are used by Manip's arithmetic strategies.
+Additional lemmas are needed to implement certain operations.
+The prelude theory extra_real_props provides the additional real number properties used by Manip. - As is true for the built-in prover commands, wherever a formula number is called for, a formula label (symbol) may be supplied instead of a number.
+The special symbols +, and are also available with their usual meanings as lists of formula numbers.
+A special form is provided to construct the complement of a set of formula numbers.
+Using the form